premsahu-2002/react-movie-website/README.md

 5. Run devlopement server - npm run dev
 6. If any thing goes wrong try restarting your dev server

+🧨 Most Important -----

+create .env file and add your omdb api key as

+VITE_OMDB=YOUR_KEY

 😊 Done ___Good to go 😊